-At any time, English Learners may be assessed for their primary language proficiency in listening, speaking, readingreading, and writing.
-A fluent speaker of the student's primary language, who is trained in test administration, conducts the assessment.
-The Idea Proficiency Test (IPT) in Spanish is administered to determine primary language proficiency for students whose primary language is Spanish.
+At any time, English Learners may be assessed for their primary language proficiency in listening, speaking, reading, and writing.
+Whenever possible, a fluent speaker of the student's primary language, who is trained in test administration, conducts the assessment.
+The Idea Proficiency Test (IPT) in Spanish may be administered to determine primary language proficiency for students whose primary language is Spanish.
 For languages other than Spanish, an Informal Home Language Assessment is provided to parents.